 If you are looking for a wedding present that shouts of Abruzzo or something that lasts forever, perhaps go down to Sig.
 Merlino’s storehouse and where he weaves or look at his online store.

 Lanificio Vincenzo Merlino, (Sig.
 Merlino)

 Sig.
 Gaetano Merlino | Tel: 338 4042144 | Address: Via Tintoira 1 | 66018 Taranta Peligna | Chieti.
 NB – if you do visit and it appears closed, do telephone the number on the door, he lives opposite & can easily come back & does speak English

-The local Taranta Peligna commune are on the high street of the little town and very helpful if you have questions
+The local Taranta Peligna commune is on the high street of the little town and is very helpful if you have questions.